 Eastham, Massachusetts is renowned for its historic sites and small-town vibe.
-Known as "The Gate" to the Cape Cod National Seashore, due to its strategic location as the first official town in the Lower Cape, Eastham boasts myriad duney beaches, several historic lighthouses, and museums galore.
+It's known as "The Gateway to the Cape Cod National Seashore" due to its strategic location as the first official town in the Outer Cape.
+Eastham boasts myriad duney beaches, several historic lighthouses, and museums galore.
 You'll have much to explore from one of our Eastham vacation rentals.

 Eastham boasts a variety of cultural and outdoor opportunities.
 The Eastham Center Historic District is one of many sites in town on the National Register of Historic Places.
 Down this corridor, visitors can admire the Eastham Windmill, the oldest on the Cape, as well nine well-maintained homes and structures.
 The Collins Cottage Historic District boasts seven cottages, a seawall and a shucking house, representing the historic cottage colonies from the Cape's storied past.

 Eastham features several well-preserved lighthouses and historical sites well worth a visit.
 The most famous is the 48-feet-high, cast-iron Nauset Light, which was saved from destruction by a group of locals in 1996 (tours led by qualified docents are conducted throughout the year, but by appointment only).
 The Three Sisters Lighthouses, each 15 feet high and built in the 1800s, sit next to each other in a wooded glen.
 The 1869 Schoolhouse Museum boasts relics from shipwrecks and the town's past,and also features a schoolroom with a period schoolmaster's desk.
 The 1741 Swift-Daley House and the Ranlett Tool Museum feature vintage furniture and tools.